All Products

 Related functions

 TRANSFORM_KEYS is a complex type function.
-For more information about the functions that are used to process data of complex data types, such as ARRAY, MAP, STRUCT, and JSON, see Complex type functions.
+For the full list of functions for ARRAY, MAP, STRUCT, and JSON types, see Complex type functions.